Competitor Tracking: How to Monitor Competitors in Real Time

 A competitor changed their pricing page last Tuesday.
 They removed a free tier, restructured their enterprise bundle, and added a usage-based component.
 Your sales team found out about it from a prospect who asked why your pricing was higher.
 That conversation happened eight days after the change went live.

 That's the gap competitor tracking closes.
 When you track competitors systematically, you catch the signals that matter (pricing shifts, product launches, messaging pivots, hiring surges) within hours instead of weeks.
 Faster decisions, sharper positioning, fewer surprises in customer conversations.
-For the full picture on building a competitive intelligence program, start with our resource hub.
-This guide focuses on the tracking layer: what to watch, how to automate it, and which tools fit different needs.

 What falls under "competitor tracking" (and what doesn't)